 You can use these tactics:

-Lead magnets is something of value that you give away in return for an email address.
-Example you’re asked for your customers email address in exchange for the “free” download.
+Lead magnets are something of value that you give away in return for an email address.
+The example you’re asked for your customers’ email address in exchange for the “free” download.

 Few ways to obtain email addresses: